Indian Institute of Science: Campus

-The IISc campus harbors both exotic and indigenous plant species with about 110 species of woody plants.
+The IISc campus harbours both exotic and indigenous plant species with about 110 species of woody plants.
 The roads on the campus are named after the dominant avenue tree species.

-The architecture of the main building, which today houses the administration and the Faculty Hall, is classical in style, fronted by a grey, handsome tower.
+The architecture of the Main Building, which today houses the administration and the Faculty Hall, is classical in style, fronted by a grey, handsome tower.
 In front of it stands the work of Gilbert Bayes, a monument erected in the memory of J. N. Tata.
 At its feet is an inscription that serves to remind future generations of the generosity of Jamsetji Tata and the persistence with which he worked for the welfare of India.
 The building, as one of the prominent landmarks of Bangalore, was designed by C. F. Stevens and Company of Bombay in 1912–13.